marniehogue/notes/README.md

 # Notes

-This is where I house all my notes for learning's sake.
+This is where I house all my coding notes.

-[end]